Christmas 2022 gift guide: Best holiday deals under $100

 Waterpik water flosser for kids: $45

-Save 25% on Amazon right now on this colorful Waterpik device designed for children.
+Save 25 percent on Amazon right now on this colorful Waterpik device designed for children.

 The water flosser includes an orthodontic tip for braces, a classic jet tip for general cleaning, and 20 customizable, removable cling labels (so your children can decorate their flossers).
 The water flosser features three pressure settings.